saurav0705/check-history-action/README.md

 ## Support

-For any questions or issues regarding this GitHub Action, please open an issue in the repository where the action is hosted.
+For any questions or issues regarding this GitHub Action, please open an issue in the repository.